Firm description and career prospects:-

 In the Property Finance department, trainees are entrusted with responsibility from an early stage and are able to see through transactions from start to finish.
 This involves liaising with clients (the banks) and borrower’s solicitors, reviewing loan agreements and investigating title.

-Within the Litigation team, trainees are exposed to a wide range of contentious matters from property and construction to employment disputes.
+Within the Litigation team, trainees are exposed to a wide range of contentious property and construction matters.
 You will regularly attend court and meetings, assist with drafting applications and develop your knowledge base through research for partners.

 Particular importance is placed on continuing legal education which includes regular internal lunchtime seminars.
 These cover a variety of topics of use to a solicitor, not all of them on strictly legal topics.